chances/party-server/README.md

 [![Build Status](https://travis-ci.org/chances/chances-party.svg)](https://travis-ci.org/chances/chances-party)

-A party web app for Chance Snow's parties.
+A party web app to facilitate guest interaction at [Chance Snow's](http://chancesnow.me) parties.

+This application tightly integrates with the [Spotify Web API]() to help party hosts and guests curate a playlist of music as well as keep a guest list for a party.

 ## License